OVERBERG RENOSTERVELD TRUST

 WATCH THE RECORDING HERE

-• The first is to secure Black Harrier breeding grounds in Renosterveld through conservation.
-The ORCT has focused on signing conservation easements with farmers, with an emphasis on those with Black Harrier breeding sites.
+• The first is to secure Black Harrier breeding grounds in renosterveld through conservation.
+The ORT has focused on signing conservation easements with farmers, with an emphasis on those with Black Harrier breeding sites.
 Though this, sites important for harriers will be protected in perpetuity.

 • The second is to carry out research on how the species uses the landscape for foraging, by fitting breeding adults with satellite tags.
 If we know this, we can put conservation measures in place to protect them, including preventing wind farms planned in Black Harrier flight paths, or assisting those that exist with mitigation measures to avoid turbine collisions.